nereasastre/Music_Corpus_Annotator/README.md

 ## Usage
 Music Corpus Annotator allows the user to annotate music scores locally.The annotation criteria is up to the user.
 Music Corpus Annotator can be used for structure analysis, difficulty analysis and even music impainting.
 For example, users may use the application to highlight and segment the different levels of difficulty within a music score, or to identify the key parts in terms of structure.
 The main functionalities and buttons to use the application are:
+- **Move measures without annotating**: In order to move to another measure without annotating, use the arrow keys (left to move backwards, right to move forward).
+This will update the select measure.
+If you cannot see the select measure, press the Period "." key, and it will appear again.

 - **Annotate**: On start, the current measure is highlighted in gray.
 To annotate that measure from start to end, just press 1, 2, 3 or the 19 keys in the keyboard from the letters Q to L. This will highlight the measure with the color of the key that has been pressed (see legend in the main page).

 - **Annotate with the mouse**: In order to annotate from a coordinate of the score to another one with the mouse, do the following:
     1. **Press and hold** the **Shift key** and then **strike** the annotation key (1, 2, 3 or Q-L).
     2. While **still holding the shift key**, use the mouse to **click and hold** the first note that you wish to annotate.